truezoneio/menumix-landing/content/hakkimizda.md

 Annex 1 – Service Level Agreement
 1.1.
 Introduction
-This Service Level Agreement (“SLA”) sets forth the terms and conditions governing the Customer's use of the Service Provider’s API and/or SDK, referred to as the “TRUEZONE Service.”
+This Service Level Agreement ("SLA") sets forth the terms and conditions governing the Customer's use of the Service Provider’s API and/or SDK, referred to as the "TRUEZONE Service."

 1.2.
 Applicability
 This SLA is subject to the Terms and Conditions of the Agreement unless otherwise stated herein.
 Capitalized terms not defined in this SLA shall have the meanings ascribed to them in the Terms and Conditions.

 1.3.
 Service Availability
-The term “Service Availability” shall mean that the TRUEZONE Service is accessible and operational for the Customer’s use for the Business Purpose, as defined in the Terms and Conditions.
+The term "Service Availability" shall mean that the TRUEZONE Service is accessible and operational for the Customer’s use for the Business Purpose, as defined in the Terms and Conditions.

 1.4.
 Exclusions from Service Availability
 The calculation of Service Availability shall exclude any periods of unavailability resulting from the following: